 It doesn’t have to be a solid meal plan, but it’ll be easy for you to buy food if you know what to get.
 Also, they’re going to need their sippy cup, snacks, bibs and, if needed, a baby food grinder.

 Weather isn’t static, you should know this if you’ve been camping before.
 One day it’s sunny and then the next it can be a monsoon.
 Of course, you’ll check the weather report before going camping, but nothing can be certain.
 So, you’ll want to pack extra clothes for your child in case the nights get extra chilly.
+See our article on the best toddler hiking shoes for more information.

 Make sure you have a hat, hoodie, pajamas and a clothesline, especially if you’ll be camping for a longer period of time.
 The rule of thumb when dressing your child is that you want to layer them first with light clothing and then increase the weight and warmth.